Hrishi-learn/Project-App/README.md

 # Project-App
-A project management software used built using kotlin inspired from Trello.
+A project management software built using kotlin inspired from Trello.
+Technologies that are used for building the app are Kotlin,Glide library, Firebase firestore database and authentication and Android components.